guotong1988/guotong1988.github.io/core_research/_posts/2025-10-01-unified-nlp.md

 In the era of LLM, our goal is to train small models for specific NLP tasks.
 The initial datasets—whether from human labeling, LLM generation, or user behavior logs—contain noisy and badcase data.
 We proposed a unified relabeling framework with two targets: instance labels and the LLM prompt.
 The framework supports both a human-in-the-loop (HITL) and an LLM-in-the-loop (LITL) approach.

 Experimental results show that human re-labeling of the noisy subset identified by our framework is effective, whereas LLM re-labeling of the same subset is not.
-For the overall workflow of writing prompts for a large model to label data, then training and deploying a small model, the best approach we have found so far is a closed loop of prompt relabeling: refine the LLM prompt from the small model's test-set badcases, re-label the training set, and retrain the small model.
-This reaches 92% test accuracy, compared with 86% when the prompt is refined only from the LLM's own test-set badcases.
+For the overall workflow of writing prompts for a large model to label data, then training and deploying a small model, the best approach we have found so far is prompt-level relabeling.
+Both variants are loops.
+The LLM-prompt loop refines the prompt from the LLM's own test-set badcases and then trains the small model, reaching 86%.
+Extending the loop through the small model's test-set badcases, re-labeling the training set, and retraining reaches 92%.
 Our idea can apply to a broad set of deep learning industry applications.

 ### Reference